 Found a framework or it found me?

-Basically it is a collection of macros and also a boilerplate to bootstrap development for the SNES.
-They also include some examples which is supposed to ease the development.
+Basically, it is a collection of macros and also a boilerplate to bootstrap development for the SNES.
+They also include some examples which are supposed to ease the development.

 LibSFX is great for me, because: